Coumadin® (Warfarin)

 This is so good for you and so easy to make.
 It is the perfect summer dessert and is terrific for dinner parties.

-Servings = 4 | Serving size =1 pear
+Servings: 4 | Serving size: 1 pear

-Cooking Time = 45 Minutes
+Cooking Time: 45 Minutes

-The poached pears keep well for about a week.
+This recipe can easily be multiplied and will keep well for about a week.

 Heat over medium-high heat until the water is shivering.

-While the water is heating cut a thin slice from the bottom of the peeled pear so that it will sit upright.
+While the water is heating, cut a thin slice from the bottom of the peeled pear so that it will sit upright.

-Reduce the heat to medium-low, add the pears and poach them for thirty minutes.
+Reduce the heat to medium-low, add the pears, and poach them for thirty minutes.
 Let the pears cool in the poaching water and then place in the refrigerator until cold.

 Serve the pear on a plate sitting upright and place a dollop of orange cream to the side.
 Garnish with orange slices.